Generative Code Intelligence Workshop

 Abstract only.
 These submissions could describe work in progress, tools, experiments, overviews, or improvements over existing work, in the above or related areas.

 All submissions must be in English and follow the CEUR single column format.
 Papers should be submitted only through the workshop's submission system.
-All submissions will undergo a double-blind peer review process.
+All submissions will undergo a single-blind peer review process.

 Paper will be submitted as PDF documents through EasyChair at this link: https://easychair.org/conferences?conf=gecoin2025.